dbcook/servo-tuna/README.md

 * Doesn't follow conventional terminology for PID control
 * Auto-tune features ineffective for the telescope use case

+Thus far I've been able, after much experimentation, to use the StepperOnline tuning program to find a parameter set that provides reasonably smooth RA sideral tracking.
+However this requires setting the integration time constant (effective inverse of the PID integral gain) to its absolute minimum value.
+With the encoder res set for 16K counts/rev, OnStepX emits pulses at about 110 Hz and the servo motor ends up moving quickly enough to hold the position error at +/- 3 counts or so.

+However, the fine tracking parameters cause very "buzzy" motion when slewing since the integration gain is forcing the motor to try to keep up with every pulse.
+I haven't been able to achieve smooth tracking by adjusting only the position and derivative gains, which conventional tuning practice says is how you shold start.
+The usual result of that is sideral tracking that jumps by several arc seconds 2-3 times per second.

+There is some suggestion that the iSV57T units have the ability to auto-switch to a second set of PID parameters, but the switching control parameters are undocumented.

 ## Goals

 * Cross-platform app using Node.js (via the next.js framework), React UI components, and the Web Serial APIß.